yh15kla9/github-lesser-known-programming-languages/README.md

   - Routing
   - Global and local state handling
   - Synchronous and asynchronous computations that might fail
-- [Mojo](https://github.com/modularml/mojo) - Mojo is a new programming language that bridges the gap between research and production by combining Python syntax and ecosystem with systems programming and metaprogramming features.
-Mojo is still young, but it is designed to become a superset of Python over time.
 - [Mun](https://github.com/mun-lang/mun) - A programming language empowering creation through iteration.
 - [muon](https://github.com/nickmqb/muon) - Muon is a modern low-level programming language, inspired by C, C#, Go, Rust and Python.
 # N: